Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

-An ABP is called a \emph{read-once oblivious ABP or ROABP} if every variable occurs in at most one layer of edges in the ABP.
-For an ROABP, one can assume without loss of generality that any variable occurs in exactly one layer of edges.
-The order of the variables in consecutive layers is said to be the \emph{variable order} of the ROABP.
-The read-once property severely restricts the power of the ABP.
-There are polynomials known which can be computed by a simple depth-$3$ ($\Sigma \Pi \Sigma$) circuit but require an exponential size ROABP~\cite{KNS15}.
-Also note that there are polynomials which have a small ROABP in one variable order but require exponential size in another variable order.
-Nisan~\cite{Nis91} gave the exact characterization of the polynomials computed by width-$w$ ROABPs in a certain variable order.
-In particular, they gave exponential lower bounds for this model.
-Their work is actually on non-commutative ABPs but the same results also apply to ROABP.
+An ABP is a \emph{read-once oblivious ABP} or ROABP if each variable occurs in at most one layer of the edges and every layer has exactly one variable.\footnote{In a \emph{read-once ABP}, each variable occurs only once on every source-sink path.
+An ROABP is a read-once ABP where every occurrence of a variable is in the same layer.} The read-once property severely restricts the power of the ABP\@.
+There is an explicit family of polynomials that can be computed by simple depth-$3$ ($\Sigma \Pi \Sigma$) circuits but requires exponential-size ROABPs~\cite{KNS16} to compute it.
+The order of the variables in the consecutive layers is said to be the \emph{variable order} of the ROABP\@.
+The variable order affects the size of the minimal ROABP computing a given polynomial.
+There are polynomials which have a small ROABP in one variable order but require exponential size in another variable order.
+Nisan~\cite{Nis91} gave an exact characterization of the polynomials computed by width-$w$ ROABPs in a certain variable order.
+In particular, he gave exponential lower bounds for this model.\footnote{The work of~\cite{Nis91} is actually on non-commutative ABPs but the same results apply to ROABP\@.}